Chanbomey/Chanbomey/README.md

 ## Hi there 👋

 My name is Chanbomey.
-I'm a currently a junior at California State University, Long Beach (CSULB).
+I'm a junior at California State University, Long Beach (CSULB).
 Majoring in Information Systems.

 📊 Interested in Data Analytics & Predictive Modeling